brianritchie1312/vicat/README.md

 When branching is allowed, vicat allows users to create multiple direct versions from the same dataset, so permitting a tree of descendants.
 In this case, it is not guaranteed that each dataset will have a unique latest version.
-For reasons of simplicity, the `descendants` method is not allowed.
+For reasons of simplicity, the `descendants` method is not allowed when branching is allowed (or has been used).

 The decision of whether to permit or forbid branching is determined in the vicat constructor.
 However, it is *not* recorded in ICAT itself (though it *may* be possible to determine whether or not branching has been